zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

 Both *Get zone NS IP addresses* and *Get zone NS names* can be derived from *Get zone NS names and IP addresses*.

+*Get parent NS IP addresses* can be derived from *Get parent NS names and IP addresses*.

 Consequently, for the scenarios defined in this document the expected data is only defined for the following three methods:
-  * Get parent NS IP addresses
+  * Get parent NS names and IP addresses
   * Get delegation NS names and IP addresses
   * Get zone NS names and IP addresses